Tehlu/blog/README.md

 Python must use a four tabs indent on each level.
 No mixing of tabs and spaces.
 Js has just best practices(similar to Python btw) but no indent requirements.
 Examples: space after commas in list, space between Classes(2), methods(1) etc

+***Comments***<br>
+Python's single line comments uses a hash symbol (#).
+While it doesn't have a synthax for multiline comments, one can use the triple quotes '''multiline comment''' (or """) representing unassigned strings.<br>
+JS uses double forward slash // for single line and slash+asterisk for multiline comments /* multiline comment */.

 ***Control Flow (Loops & Conditionals)***<br>
 Python uses indentation to control flow whereas Javascript uses parentheses and curly braces.